Tine-m/docker-ci-intro/deck/DockerWebApp.md

 8\)
 Once the docker image running in a container.
 Open the browser and hit this link in the browser [**http://localhost:8080/docker**](http://localhost:8080/docker)
-You will see the below REST API response message in a browser:
+Hopefully you will see this REST API response message in a browser:

 ```html
 Hello from Spring Boot Application